Overcoming trauma, strengthening resilience

 Creative approaches to promoting resilience among young migrants

-Young people with a refugee background, especially those with unsecured residence status, often live in difficult conditions and have to deal with traumatic experiences.
-They also have limited options for action due to their residence status.
+Young people with a refugee background, especially those with unsecured residence status, often live under difficult conditions and have to deal with traumatic experiences.
+In addition, they have limited options for action due to their residence status.
 The MePower project at terre des hommes schweiz is a response to the lack of psychosocial support on offer.
-Young migrants engage with their stories and strengths in a creative way, experience respect and appreciation, and learn to focus on their abilities.
+Young migrants deal creatively with their stories and strengths, experience appreciation and respect and learn to focus on their abilities.

-Junger Mann in Workshop - Projekt Schweiz - terre des hommes schweiz
+Junger Mann in Workshop - Projekt - terre des hommes schweiz

 Catherine Brunold